Fairhope High School: Soccer

 Fairhope has an established boys' and girls' soccer program with winning traditions.
 Fairhope's boys' soccer team won the 6A Alabama State Championship in 2009.
 A new field was built across the street from the school.

 Baseball

-The Pirates have gone to the AHSAA playoffs eight years in a row and won state championships in 1983 and 1984.
+The Pirates have gone to the AHSAA playoffs eight consecutive seasons and won state championships in 1983 and 1984.
 The Pirates have also claimed the 6A Area 2 Championship two years running and finished this season 36–8, losing in the playoffs semifinals to the eventual state champions of Auburn High.